4d/docs/website/translated_docs/pt/FormObjects/listbox_overview.md

 Quando a fonte de dados for uma seleção de entidades, qualquer modificação feita no lado da list box são salvas automaticamente na database.
 Do outro lado, modificações feitas na database são visíveis na list box depois que as entidades tocadas foram recarregadas.

 Quando a fonte de dados for uma coleção, qualquer modificação feita nos valores da list box são refletidas na coleção.
 On the other hand, if modifications are done on the collection using for example the various functions of the [Collection class](../API/CollectionClass.md), you will need to explicitely notify 4D by reassigning the collection variable to itself, so that the list box contents is refreshed.
-For example:
+Por exemplo:

 ```4d
 myCol:=myCol.push("new value") //exibir novo valor na list box